-- Superteams may use the number currently assigned to the bike, provided the team uses the same number all season. - 8.
-Any competitor who has lost his current license card can obtain a duplicate from the registrar at a cost of \$5. - 9.
-The minimum age for participation in a WMRRA competition event shall be fourteen (14).
-Any competitor under the age of eighteen (18) must have his competition license application signed by his parent or guardian.
-Competitors between the ages of 14 and 16 (inclusive) shall make written application to the WMRRA Executive Board for approval of the motorcycle and class to be ridden.
-Written approval must be received prior to riding on the track. - 10.
-There shall be an official entry form to be used in all competition events.
-There shall also be a medical form that must be on file with the registrar before a rider is allowed to ride in practice or a race.
-This form must be updated every year.
-Every rider must have a copy of the medical form on his person while on the track.
-Entry forms, medical forms and race results shall be retained and filed by the registrar and kept by WMRRA for two years. - 11.
-No rider's entry will be accepted after the close of registration without the approval of the registrar and the referee.
-The late rider will be assessed an additional processing fee of \$30. - 12.
-By entering an event, it shall be deemed that the entrant has read these rules and agrees to be bound thereby. - 13.
-A person who pays fees with NSF (insufficient funds) checks to WMRRA or refused credit cards will not be allowed to participate in WMRRA events until all NSF checks and their applicable bank charges are covered.
-Entries made with NSF checks may be considered VOID, and all points and money awards withdrawn.
-At the discretion of the WMRRA treasurer, all further checks may be refused, and entry denied until NSF checks are covered and withdrawn money repaid. - 14.
-Novice Riders: - a.
+- a.
 All new riders to roadracing are considered to be novice riders. - b.
-Requirements for a WMRRA Novice Race License shall be one of the following: - Attendance at WMRRA New Rider Clinic CLASSROOM session AND successful completion of the WMRRA New Rider Clinic TRACK session. - II.
-Successful completion of an APPROVED motorcycle RACING class (class must be approved by WMRRA Referee and/or Race Director) AND having a WMRRA racer holding a WMRRA Expert License agree to mentor the prospective Novice.
+Requirements for a WMRRA Novice Race License shall be one of the following: - I. Attendance at WMRRA New Rider Clinic CLASSROOM session AND successful completion of the WMRRA New Rider Clinic TRACK session. - II.
+Successful completion of an APPROVED motorcycle RACING class (class must be approved by WMRRA Referee and/or Race Director) AND successful completion of a WMRRA New Rider Clinic CLASSROOM session.
 The prospective Novice MUST provide the following to WMRRA Registration Officials: - 1.
 A copy of the Motorcycle Race Class completion certificate. - 2.
-A letter from the WMRRA Expert License holder stating their intention and agreement to act as a mentor for the prospective Novice throughout the Novice's entire first race season. - 3.
+A copy of the NRC classroom completion certificate. - 3.
 A letter from the prospective Novice requesting issuance of a WMRRA Novice Race license based upon the above requirements. - c.
 To graduate out of the Novice class, riders must: - I. Compete in and finish a minimum of six heats. - II.
-Participate in at least one WMRRA race day as part of the race day team (set up the track, tear down the track, or equivalent) and cornerwork for a minimum of ONE complete Race Day or Practice Day. - Use a number in the 700 thru 900 series, and use yellow number plates for the remainder of their novice season. - III.
-Be observed by the referee or his designee, who will examine all aspects of the rider's racing conduct to determine whether his skill level and safe behavior are sufficient to grant entry into expert classes. - IV.
-Be observed by at least one of the designated WMRRA expert instructors who participate in the regular novice practices for at least one full practice session.
+Participate in at least one WMRRA race day as part of the race day team (set up the track, tear down the track, or airfence) AND cornerwork for a minimum of ONE complete Race Day or Practice Day. - III.
+Use a number in the 700 thru 900 series, and use yellow number plates for the remainder of their novice season or a minimum of three race weekends. - IV.
+Be observed by the referee or his designee, who will examine all aspects of the rider's racing conduct to determine whether his skill level and safe behavior are sufficient to grant entry into expert classes. - V. Be observed by at least one of the designated WMRRA expert instructors who participate in the regular novice practices for at least one full practice session.
 Said instructor(s) will examine all aspects of the rider's racing conduct to determine whether their skill level and safe behavior are sufficient to grant entry into expert classes.
 The burden shall be on the particular novice to ensure that he or she is so observed.
-The requirements of part IV and this part carry equal weight and both must be fulfilled to graduate from the novice class. - V. Complete a graduation form.
-This must be signed by the referee and one of the instructors indicating the completion of all novice graduation requirements, and turned in to the registrar before the rider will be allowed to enter expert classes.
+The requirements of part IV and this part carry equal weight and both must be fulfilled to graduate from the novice class. - VI.
+Complete a graduation form.
+This must be signed by the referee and one of the instructors indicating the completion of all novice graduation requirements, and turned in to the registrar before the rider will be allowed to enter expert classes. - VII.

-- VI.
 Novice riders who have not passed these requirements must petition the WMRRA executive board in writing to be allowed to participate in WMRRA endurance or SuperTeams events. - d.
 The novice race is for practice to develop safe racing skills, not competition. - e.
 A novice rider may petition the executive board in writing to lower or waive the graduation requirements. - f.
 A non-novice competitor may petition the executive board to have a graduated novice rider returned to the novice class for safety or skill level concerns.

-15. Entry fees refund policy.
+15. Refund policy.